INRIA/scikit-learn-mooc/slides/linear_model.md

 .red[ *.2 x* zodiac_sign + *.1 x* red_socks] + ...

 * A linear model can also overfit.

- - Reducing its complexity by reducing its parameters value is called *Ridge regression* ???
+The most classic way to limit its complexity is to push coefficients toward small values.
+Such model is called *Ridge* for regression settings.
+???

 If we have too many parameters w.r.t. number of samples, it's adviced to penalize the parameters of our models.